urbit/docs/tutorials/arvo/cli-tutorial.md

 input and transform it into `command`s for the app to execute.
 Writing a proper command parser requires understanding of the Hoon parsing functions found in the standard library.
 How to do so may be found in the parsing documentation (coming soon).
-For now, it is sufficient to know that this arm matches `demo` and produces a `[? command]`-shaped noun in response.
+For now, it is sufficient to know that this arm matches the text "demo" and produces a `[? command]`-shaped noun in response.